Brqje/AdiBags-BetterCategories/README.md

 I (Baroque) have modified the excellent AdiBags-BetterCategories addon (original by stephenswat) to feature TBC items as well, to be used for BCC.
-It uses even more fine-tuned categorization/auto sorting for Classic 1.13.x & Burning Crusade Classic 2.5.x content.
+It uses even more fine-tuned categorization/auto sorting for both Classic 1.13.x & Burning Crusade Classic 2.5.x content.
 It's modified for all the requirements of both leveling and serious end-game raiding, presenting inventory contents in a streamlined way.

 I've spent many hours to include specific categorization for over 2200 items: